 Students who have completed all requirements for the Slavic Languages and Literatures M.A. and who want to continue on to the Ph.D. program must request permission to proceed.
 The following materials should be submitted to the Director of Graduate Studies:

-- A copy of the M.A. thesis or substantial research paper
+- A copy of the M.A. thesis or a substantial research paper

-- A letter explaining the student’s interests and goals
+- A letter explaining the student’s research interests and professional goals

 - Academic transcript

 - One letter of recommendation from a faculty member

 To these materials the Director of Graduate Studies will add the M.A. comprehensive examination.

 The following guidelines pertain to the Ph.D. program in Slavic Languages and Literatures:

 - All course work for the Ph.D. should be completed by the end of the first year of post-M.A. study

 - The non-Slavic language requirement should be completed before the beginning of the sixth semester of the program